meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 title: Project Metering
 ---

-meshStack collects usage information from all your cloud platforms and provides central access to this.
-You get a detailed overview about when and how long your resources were running and how much this costs.
+meshStack provides central [multi-cloud billing](meshstack.billing.md).
+It can automatically collect usage information from all your cloud platforms and provides central access to cost and usage data.

+Project owners can get a detailed overview about when and how long your resources were running and how much this costs.

+## Project Payment Information

+Project owners associate their project with payment information.
+This is used for the chargeback process.

+### Company & Billing Addresses

+You can configure company addresses for your meshCustomer as contact addresses.
+If this address shall also be used for billing, you are done when having configured a Customer Address.

+You can also define additional Billing Addresses, that can be used for your meshProjects.
+You can select from these configured addresses per meshProject.

+### Payment Methods

+#### Invoice

+The invoice payment method simply results in an invoice, that is send to your billing address.
+No automation for the payment process is applied here.

+#### Cost Center

+When Meshcloud is used inside a company, cloud resources may have to be billed to different cost centers of the company.
+You can configure a default cost center for your meshCustomer, which will initially be applied to your meshProjects.
+It can also be changed per meshProject.

+## Reviewing Metering Data

-## Tenant Usage Report
+### Tenant Usage Reports

 A tenant usage report provides usage information of one tenant (project representation in a specific platform).
 E.g. all resources like VMs, Storage, Public IPs, etc are shown in this report.